CAMPING OR COMMUTER

 Please note that the center is at 8500 feet, similar to most Colorado ski towns.
 If you are concerned about acclimating from sea level, you might consider arriving a day or two in the Denver/Boulder area before the retreat.

 You will be out of contact with no internet access or cellphone service during the retreat.
 Please complete all personal business before you arrive.
 The staff will have the ability to make and receive emergency calls or emails on your behalf, but phone and internet are not available for personal use.

 Approximate Daily Schedule

-We awaken at first light, hot water and coffee are prepared, and we meditate – most people prefer to sit outside.
-Then breakfast, and lunch ingredients, are put out, and everyone eats and packs their own lunch.
+We awaken at first light, hot water and coffee are prepared, and we meditate.
+Then breakfast, and lunch are put out, and everyone eats and packs up lunch.
 Daily activities include sitting, walking, and hiking meditation, meditation instructions, and support including individual and small group practice discussions.
 After dinner there is evening meditation, followed by a dharma talk around the campfire, and then bedtime or optional practice when it gets dark.

 Every effort is made to support a deep and fruitful retreat, and noble silence is a valuable part of the process.
 With exceptions for dharma talks and other modes of support, and the special discussions and exercises the first week, we will be in silence.

 The cost of the retreat is set as low as possible and only covers expenses: renting the center, food, cooks, insurance, and staff travel.
 The teachers and manager are not paid, and are supported with dana.